BoD/android-contentprovider-generator/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+*Just to be absolutely clear, this license applies to this program itself, not to the source it will generate!*